openedx/openedx-events/docs/decisions/0001-purpose-of-this-repo.rst

 Context
 -------

-OEP-50 was created with the intention of create a common pattern to extend some places of the platform in a more suitable way.
-In this regard, it was defined a set of requirements that requires the creation of a repository to store the Django Signals definitions used in edx-platform that could be used by plugins or in other Djangoapps.
+OEP-50 (Hooks Extension Framework) was written with the intention of defining a common pattern to extend the platform in a number of locations in a very stable way.
+After receiving feedback from different community members and edx arch team, it was decided that the best path forward would be to create a repository that holds the signature of the public promise made by the framework.

 Decision
 --------

-This repository was created as a home for all the definitions of the Django Signals (events) of the edx-platform.
+In this repository will reside the signals that define the events used by the edx-platform repo.
+The same applies to the necessary tooling used by the Hooks Extension Framework to manage the events execution and extra tools.

 Consequences
 ------------

-Some Django Signals defined in edx-platform will moved to this library.
+All tools needed to manage events will be implemented in this repository and imported into Open edX platform.
+Developers who want to extend the use of events on the defined hook should also import this repository as a dependency in their Open edX plugins and use the same definitions.